Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-13/_posts/2003-01-01-phaser-part7.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/a5wiZ2knCTI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Let's make the player move now.
-This happens in the update function as it gets called each frame.
-It allows you press keys and then change the velocity of the player.
+The movement of the player must happen in the update function as it gets called each frame.
+It allows you to press keys and change the velocity of the player.

 ```html
 <!doctype html>